-The LMG2640 internal gate drivers regulate the drive voltage for optimum GaN power-FET on-resistance.
-Internal drivers also reduce total gate inductance and GaN FET common-source inductance for improved switching performance, including common-mode transient immunity (CMTI).
+The LMG2652 internal gate drivers regulate the GaN FET gate voltage for optimum on-resistance.
+Internal drivers also reduce total gate inductance and GaN FET common-source inductance for improved switching performance.

 Current-sense emulation places a scaled replica of the low-side drain current on the output of the CS pin.
 The CS pin is terminated with a resistor to AGND to create the current-sense input signal to the external power supply controller.
 This CS pin resistor replaces the traditional current-sense resistor, placed in series with the low-side GaN FET source, at significant power and space savings.
-Furthermore, with no current-sense resistor in series with the GaN source, the low-side GaN FET thermal pad can be connected directly to the PCB power ground.
-This thermal pad connection both improves system thermal performance and provides additional device routing flexibility since full device current can be conducted through the thermal pads.
+Furthermore, with no current-sense resistor in series with the GaN source, the low-side GaN FET thermal pad (SL pin) can be connected directly to the PCB power ground, improving system thermal performance.